ctrlaltninja/testmod/README.md

 # testmod

-A test mod for Druidstone.
+An example mod for Druidstone.
+Clone the repository so that the files are at Documents/Ctrl Alt Ninja/Druidstone/mods/testmod, where Documents is the Windows Documents folder.